k21971/EvilHack/doc/evilhack-changelog.md

 - Set default Druid pet name if one isn't set in the player config
 - Fix: Peaceful demon lords won't follow you across levels
 - Add regular bracers as a forge recipe
+- Ammo created by the Ranger quest artifact is fully identified